edamametechnologies/edamame_posture_cli/README.md

-# EDAMAME Security (CLI: `edamame_posture`)
+# EDAMAME Posture: Free CI/CD CLI

-> **What?**: Lightweight, developer-friendly security posture assessment and remediation tool—perfect for those who want a straightforward way to secure their development environment.
+> **What?**: Lightweight, developer-friendly security posture assessment and remediation tool—perfect for those who want a straightforward way to secure their development environment and CI/CD pipelines without slowing down development.

 ## Table of Contents